 - Some users feel report configurations to be a bit overwhelming.

-- The Enterprise plan costs $59.90/month for unlimited daily deals, enterprise-grade features, and security.
+- Enterprise: Costs $59.90/month for unlimited daily deals, enterprise-grade features, and security.

 We understand that HubSpot is the oldest and biggest player in the inbound marketing industry today.
 But if it’s out of reach for your small business, how does it help you?